Tony Nese

 Anthony Nese (born August 6, 1985) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a coach as well as in-ring talent.
-He also appears for AEW's sister promotion Ring of Honor, where he is a member of The Premier Athletes stable.
-He is best known for his time in WWE, where he is a former one-time WWE Cruiserweight Champion.
+He is signed to All Elite Wrestling (AEW), where he is a coach as well as a wrestler.
+He also appears for AEW's sister promotion Ring of Honor (ROH), where he is a member of The Premier Athletes stable.
+He is best known for his time in WWE from 2016 to 2021, where he performed primarily on the now-defunct 205 Live brand, and was a former one-time WWE Cruiserweight Champion.

 Professional wrestling career

 Independent circuit (2005–2011)

 Nese made his wrestling debut on September 23, 2005, for the New York Wrestling Connection promotion in a #1 contender's battle royal match for the NYWC Interstate Championship, which was won by Rob Eckos.
 On November 11, 2005, Nese made his in-ring debut under the ring name Matt Maverick in a losing effort against Spyder.
 Nese won his first match on December 17, 2005, in a triple threat match defeating Spyder and Amazing Red.
 Nese continued to wrestle for the promotion for several years, shortening his ring name to Maverick.
 His independent wrestling career was jumpstarted after he competed in the 2008 ECWA Super 8 Tournament, where he won the first round around against Loca Vida but lost in the semi-finals to Aden Chambers.
 Nese would then later on compete in various dark matches for Ring of Honor (ROH) in 2009.